slayer-xxx/karanthakur13/README.md

-Developing night mode feature in an ereader
+Developing night mode feature in an ereader.